vlang/go2v/README.md

 ## Testing

-To run the existing tests, do `v run .`
+To run the existing tests, do `v test .`

 To attempt a new test, specify the path to the directory as well as the name of the test: